 *All italics are my emphasis*

 The idea that I am responsible for fighting the powers of sin that would attempt to settle in the heart of my child overwhelms me.
-Make no mistake: I alone am not sufficient to beat back the powers of sin; it is the power of Christ in me.
+Of course, I alone am not sufficient to beat back the powers of sin; it is the power of Christ in me.
 Theophan is always careful to emphasize that the most important aspect of raising a child is to ensure that they regularly attend church and partake of the grace God extends to the world through the holy mysteries (i.e., sacraments).

 Nevertheless, I have a part to play in the spiritual growth and trajectory of my son.
 I had never understood my role in the way Theophan describes it here, but it helps explain the indefinable dread that sometimes accompanies my experience in the day-to-day of parenting.
 That I should be entrusted with such a task is more than I deserve and only possible through the grace of God.